Sir Vivian Richards Trophy

 The Sir Vivian Richards Trophy is a cricket trophy that is awarded to the winner of Test series between South Africa and West Indies.
 While the two sides first played each other in a Test series in the 1991/92 season, a one-match series in which the West Indians emerged the winners, the series between the two sides was only named starting with the 1998/99 West Indian tour of South Africa, a five-match series won by the hosts 5-0.
-The Trophy has since been contested another seven times, and South Africa has emerged the winner and retained the Trophy each time.
+The Trophy has since been contested another eight times, and South Africa has emerged the winner and retained the Trophy each time.